Here is what horror film you should watch this Halloween, based on your King’s degree

 This movie is also a cautionary tale for all law students to watch out for those particularly cheeky people who surround you, although you’ve probably already met the devil in your seminars already.

-English Literature – The Shining (1980)
+English literature – The Shining (1980)

-Featuring Shelley Duvall as the leading lady, this film is enticing to all English Lit students because we just know she’s one of your favourites, don’t try to deny it.
+Featuring Shelley Duvall as the leading lady, this film is enticing to all English lit students because we just know she’s one of your favourites – don’t try to deny it.

-For those who don’t know, the film takes places in a supernatural hotel, where the lead character (played by Jack Nicholson) succumbs to the dark forces of the hotel and ends up terrorising his family.
+For those who don’t know, the film takes place in a supernatural hotel, where the lead character (played by Jack Nicholson) succumbs to the dark forces of the hotel and ends up terrorising his family.
 If you’ve already read the novel, you can claim incredibly intellectual bragging rights when watching with your friends.

-This film is rich with iconic imagery and themes, although I bet you already figured those out you clever cookie!
+This film is rich with iconic imagery and themes, although I bet you already figured those out, you clever cookie.

 Medicine – Mary Shelley’s Frankenstein (1994)